Friday, October 25, 2024

 Green Lakes, Broken Top, and Soda Creek Loop

 For what I was hoping would not be my last hike of the season into the Three Sisters Wilderness–but which proved to be the last–I decided to go up to Green Lakes on the west side of Broken Top and follow Broken Top south past Ball Butte and Cayuse Crater.
-Ultimately, headed straight for Tumalo Mountain, I would pick up the Soda Creek Trail and head back west to my truck at the Green Lakes Trailhead.
+Ultimately, walking straight for Tumalo Mountain, I would pick up the Soda Creek Trail and circle back west to my truck at the Green Lakes Trailhead.

 This loop is nominally 12.5 miles; I walked closer to 14 with all my exploring and heading off trail to take photographs.
 AllTrails claims this is a hard trail; I found it easy to moderate in the clockwise direction.
 I believe that hiking it counterclockwise by heading up Soda Creek first would increase the difficulty; that climb seems steeper than the climb alongside Fall Creek.